Skip to content

 descriptive message.

-Background Agent is the safer option for autonomous work.
-It runs in its own worktree, so your working directory stays untouched until you review and merge the changes.
+Cloud Agent is the safer option for autonomous work.
+It runs on a clone of your repo in an isolated cloud environment, so your local working directory stays untouched until you review and merge the changes.

 Best for: Lint fixes, formatting, bulk renames, documentation generation, test boilerplate, migration scripts across many files.